-Three years ago we discussed the global proliferation of large coastal hydrographic charting-based projects.
-The main theme being that modern technologies and methodologies have become so reliable that these larger programmes were not only doable, they had become preferable and even moving toward †routineâ€.
-Today we can identify a similar trend related to multiple, diverse deepwater applications of large scale programmes that all rely on MBES-based hydrographic charting applied on a regional scale.
+Three years ago large coastal hydrographic charting-based projects had become globally prolific.
+Thanks to the reliability of modern technologies and methodologies, such larger programmes were not only doable, they had become preferable and were even moving toward 'routine'.
+Today we can identify a similar trend related to multiple, diverse deepwater applications of large-scale programmes that all rely on MBES-based hydrographic charting applied regionally.
 The examples presented here demonstrate how large-scale, precision MBES-based programmes are being applied to deepwater studies far beyond improving navigation charting and safe navigation goals.